-The Company also presents FFO excluding financing expense in connection with Chandler Freehold.
+The Company also presents FFO excluding financing expense in connection with Chandler Freehold and accrued default interest expense.

 FFO and FFO on a diluted basis are useful to investors in comparing operating and financial results between periods.
 This is especially true since FFO excludes real estate depreciation and amortization, as the Company believes real estate values fluctuate based on market conditions rather than depreciating in value ratably on a straight-line basis over time.
 The Company believes that such a presentation also provides investors with a meaningful measure of its operating results in comparison to the operating results of other REITs.
-In addition, the Company believes that FFO excluding financing expense in connection with Chandler Freehold provides useful supplemental information regarding the Company's performance as it shows a more meaningful and consistent comparison of the Company's operating performance and allows investors to more easily compare the Company's results.
-The Company further believes that FFO on a diluted basis is a measure investors find most useful in measuring the dilutive impact of outstanding convertible securities.
+In addition, the Company believes that FFO excluding financing expense in connection with Chandler Freehold and accrued default interest expense provides useful supplemental information regarding the Company's performance as it shows a more meaningful and consistent comparison of the Company's operating performance and allows investors to more easily compare the Company's results.
+The default interest expense reflects the interest accruing on the nonrecourse loans associated with Towne Mall and Country Club Plaza.
+GAAP requires that the Company accrue these amounts, which are not expected to be paid and are expected to be reversed once a loan is modified or once title to the mortgage loan collateral is transferred.

-The Company believes that FFO does not represent cash flow from operations as defined by GAAP, should not be considered as an alternative to net income as defined by GAAP, and is not indicative of cash available to fund all cash flow needs.
+The Company believes that FFO does not represent cash flow from operations as defined by GAAP, should not be considered as an alternative to net income (loss) as defined by GAAP, and is not indicative of cash available to fund all cash flow needs.
 The Company also cautions that FFO, as presented, may not be comparable to similarly titled measures reported by other real estate investment trusts.

 Management compensates for the limitations of FFO by providing investors with financial statements prepared according to GAAP, along with this detailed discussion of FFO and a reconciliation of net (loss) income to FFO and FFO-diluted.
-Management believes that to further understand the Company's performance, FFO should be compared with the Company's reported net (loss) income and considered in addition to cash flows in accordance with GAAP, as presented in the Company's consolidated financial statements.
+Management believes that to further understand the Company's performance, FFO should be compared with the Company's reported net income (loss) and considered in addition to cash flows in accordance with GAAP, as presented in the Company's consolidated financial statements.

-The following reconciles net loss attributable to the Company to FFO and FFO-diluted attributable to common stockholders and unit holders-basic and diluted, excluding financing expense in connection with Chandler Freehold for the three and six months ended June 30, 2023 and 2022 (dollars and shares in thousands):
+The following reconciles net loss attributable to the Company to FFO and FFO-diluted attributable to common stockholders and unit holders-basic and diluted, excluding financing expense in connection with Chandler Freehold and accrued default interest expense for the three and nine months ended September 30, 2023 and 2022 (dollars and shares in thousands):